Marketing doesn’t end after you’ve attracted new users to your website. Marketing doesn’t end after you’ve made the sale.

 1. Obtain Customer Emails For Direct Communication.

-According to Monetate, email still provides the best conversion rates when compared to other traffic sources in eCommerce.
+According to Monetate (gated content), email still provides the best conversion rates when compared to other traffic sources in eCommerce.

 Once you have a customers’ email addresses, you can take advantage of other tools (such as email retargeting or triggered email campaigns) that can lead to additional shopping experiences, thereby increasing conversions & sales for your online store.